Features How It Works Privacy Ingredients Support

 Safe as Used

 The CIR Expert Panel (2022) concluded that Panthenol and its derivatives are safe as used in cosmetics at present practices and concentrations.
 EU approved with no restrictions.
-A well-tolerated provitamin with an outstanding safety record.
+A generally well-tolerated provitamin with a favorable safety profile.

 Evidence